chrisclark/blog/content/pages/about.md

 When I started my career, I thought I was going to be a good engineer.
 It turns out I'm only an OK engineer, and am probably better at building products and teams.
-I've working in Python, JavaScript, Clojure, and .NET but now spend most of my time debugging communication problems, and helping teams move fast.
+I've worked in Python, JavaScript, Clojure, and .NET but now spend most of my time debugging communication problems, and helping teams move fast.